Ecology: Relation to evolution

-Ecology and evolutionary biology are considered sister disciplines of the life sciences.
-Natural selection, life history, development, adaptation, populations, and inheritance are examples of concepts that thread equally into ecological and evolutionary theory.
-Morphological, behavioural, and genetic traits, for example, can be mapped onto evolutionary trees to study the historical development of a species in relation to their functions and roles in different ecological circumstances.
-In this framework, the analytical tools of ecologists and evolutionists overlap as they organize, classify, and investigate life through common systematic principles, such as phylogenetics or the Linnaean system of taxonomy.
-The two disciplines often appear together, such as in the title of the journal Trends in Ecology and Evolution.
+Ecology and evolutionary biology are sister disciplines.
+Natural selection, life history, development, adaptation, populations, and inheritance thread equally into both.
+In this framework, the analytical tools of ecologists and evolutionists overlap as they study life through phylogenetics or Linnaean taxonomy.
 There is no sharp boundary separating ecology from evolution, and they differ more in their areas of applied focus.
-Both disciplines discover and explain emergent and unique properties and processes operating across different spatial or temporal scales of organization.
-While the boundary between ecology and evolution is not always clear, ecologists study the abiotic and biotic factors that influence evolutionary processes, and evolution can be rapid, occurring on ecological timescales as short as one generation.
+Both explain properties and processes across different spatial or temporal scales of organization.
+Ecologists study the abiotic and biotic factors that influence evolutionary processes, and evolution can be rapid, occurring on ecological timescales as short as one generation.